behu-kea/third-semester/projects/fullstack-project.md

 ## Feedback

-The final project will get feedback from me.
-Focused on the frontend
+The final project will get feedback from Benjamin.
+It will be focused on the frontend